California is one of my favorite albums ever (Mr. Bungle)

 Of course, I'm still digesting.
 I hope that some people are won over and take a chance on this amazing album.

-Another Astounding Jazz Album That Thrills
+Focus: An Astounding Jazz Album That Thrills Me

 Stan Getz – Focus